 The concepts of mentoring plans and IDPs are not new, but recognition of their role and effectiveness in research training is fairly recent.
-The Federation of American Societies for Experimental Biology (FASEB) and the National Postdoctoral Association have been early proponents of the use of IDPs for postdoctoral career planning.
-Excellent examples of IDPs can be found on the Web sites of these organizations:
+NIGMS encourages the use of IDPs at all training levels.
+The use of IDPs is evaluated in the grant application review process, and must be described in NIH Research Performance Progress Reports (NOT-OD-114-13), for programs designed to provide training and professional development opportunities.
+Examples of IDPs can be found on the websites of these organizations:

 This page last reviewed on